christensenacademy/christensen-academy/modules/beginning-actionscript/reference.md

 trace("Hello World"); /* writes a message to the Output panel */
 ```

+**Note:** These commands are often referred to as "statements" by programmers.
+Notice how each statement ends with a semicolon.

 The commands above all tell the computer to do different things.
 In Flash, we can write commands like these inside of frames.
 Here's how:

 1. Create a new layer called "actions".
 You'll use this layer to hold ALL of your ActionScript code.